idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 Tough question.
 I need to put more thinking and polish into this.

-Culture has 3 components, the team, the execution model, and the growth/feedback model.
+Culture has 3 components: The team, The execution model, and the growth mindset

 - Team: Coming to work is fun, team gelled, and ahead of individuals